 We inspire and train inmates and correctional staff through programs designed to improve prison sustainability and connect participants to the larger world of science and conservation.
 Our instructors range from biologists and farmers to business entrepreneurs and green energy experts.

 With support from visiting scientists, we carry out ecological research and conservation projects involving inmates, college students and community partners.
 Current projects include rearing Taylor’s checkerspot butterflies, caring for western pond turtles, and propagating native prairie plants.

 We help corrections staff and inmates develop cost-effective, environmentally sound practices for operating prisons.
 Many incarcerated technicians are invested in program success, and become experts on a system.
 Sustainable operations includes recycling, composting, energy retrofits, and updating purchasing policies.

 State-wide, Washington’s 12 prisons host more than 170 SPP programs.
 Washington’s prisons represent a broad spectrum of population size, gender, security level and infrastructure, providing myriad examples for such programs at other locations.
 SPP serves as a model for prisons in other states and around the world, and also for residential institutions such as military bases, assisted living centers, and summer camps.

 Another SPP priority is tracking and evaluating our work.
-We document how our programs are received and the many outcomes: reductions in energy consumption, numbers of frogs raised and lectures offered, and pounds of produce donated.
+We document how our programs are received and the many outcomes: reductions in energy consumption, numbers of frogs raised and workshops offered, and pounds of produce donated.
 We also work with professional evaluators and students to assess the impacts of SPP on knowledge, behavior and attitudes of all participants.